Kernel Alignment for Quantum Support Vector Machines Using Genetic Algorithms: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the University of Melbourne through the establishment of the IBM Quantum Network Hub at the University.
-FMC and JAH are supported by Australian Government Research Training Program Scholarships.
+This research was supported by the University of Melbourne through the establishment of the IBM Quantum Network Hub and supported in part by the Australian Research Council Centre of Excellence for Quantum Biotechnology (CE230100021) at the University.
+FMC was supported by Australian Government Research Training Program Scholarships.
 This research was supported by The University of Melbourne’s Research Computing Services and the Petascale Campus Initiative.